OCREVUS 300 mg concentrate for solution for infusion

 Do not use the concentrate if discoloured or if the concentrate contains foreign particulate matter (see section 3).

 Medicinal product must be diluted before administration.
-Solutions for intravenous administration are prepared by dilution of the concentrate into an infusion bag containing isotonic sodium chloride 9 mg/mL (0.9%) solution for injection (300 mg / 250 mL or 600 mg / 500 mL), to a final ocrelizumab concentration of approximately 1.2 mg/mL.
+Solutions for intravenous administration are prepared by dilution of the concentrate into an infusion bag containing isotonic sodium chloride 9 mg/mL (0.9%) solution for infusion (300 mg / 250 mL or 600 mg / 500 mL), to a final ocrelizumab concentration of approximately 1.2 mg/mL.

 The diluted infusion solution must be administered using an infusion set with a 0.2 or 0.22 micron in-line filter.